Corrugated egg cartons and buyer documentation arranged for packaging compliance review

 Why it matters for egg cartons

-Egg cartons are direct food-contact packaging.
-Retailers like Whole Foods, Kroger, Walmart, and major European chains frequently require BRC certification from packaging suppliers as a procurement baseline.
-Without it, your carton supplier may not qualify for retailer-approved vendor lists.
+Egg cartons are food-contact packaging.
+Many major retailers and foodservice buyers require audited packaging quality systems from suppliers as a procurement baseline.
+Without the right documentation, your carton supplier may not qualify for retailer-approved vendor lists.

 BRC certification is not a one-time event.
 Facilities are audited annually, and the grading system (AA, A, B, C, D) reflects the severity and quantity of findings.
 A Grade AA facility has demonstrated an exceptionally high standard of compliance.